tmf/todos/README.md

 	sudo openssl x509 -req -in request.csr -signkey server.key -out server.crt
 	```

-1. Add the following to `/private/etc/apache2/other/.conf`:
+1. Add the following to `/private/etc/apache2/other/.conf`, by replacing all `/Users/you/Sites/todos` path prefixes with the absolute path to the `todos` repository :
 	```
 	Listen 443
 	LoadModule ssl_module libexec/apache2/mod_ssl.so